Motorslice: Chapter 0 and Chapter 1 Walkthrough – Arrival to City

 • Missing orange traversal points after unlocking motorslice.

-• Overlooking the yellow wheel in Chapter 1 and searching for a fake parkour solution.
+• Overlooking the yellow wheel at the Chapter 1 dead end and searching for a fake parkour solution.

 If you clear Arrival and City with those fundamentals in place, the game’s parkour-combat language becomes much easier to read on both PC and console.
 The early chapters are really teaching one consistent rule set: preserve momentum, answer glow with timing, and treat machinery as climbable level design as often as you treat it as an enemy.